-Chung and Fry were first connected in May 2019, when they were photographed holding hands and kissing at the All Points East Festival in East London’s Victoria Park.
+Chung and Fry were first connected in May 2019, when they photographed holding hands and kissing at the All Points East Festival in East London’s Victoria Park.
 Since then, they’ve been spotted at a handful of super-chic events, including Dior’s Haute Couture show in Paris in January, and an art exhibition celebrating the work of Lucian Freud in London last August.
 During lockdown, the pair didn’t share much on social media (Fry’s account is private)—aside from an adorable selfie in matching loungewear designed by Chung’s friend, Harley Viera-Newton.

 As one of the world’s most prominent fashion figures, it’s perhaps no surprise that Chung’s every romantic move has been documented and picked apart by the media.
 Her four-year romance with Arctic Monkeys frontman Alex Turner continues to inspire fandom, despite it ending in 2011—while her relationship with Swedish actor Alexander Skarsgård was the subject of many a frenzied paparazzi moment.